TextControl/txtextcontrol-reportingcloud-php-laminas-module/README.md

 $this->reportingCloud();    // returns a \TxTextControl\ReportingCloud\ReportingCloud instance
 ```

+### Migration from Zend Framework 3 to Laminas

+Please refer to [What Happened to the Zend Framework 3 Module for ReportingCloud Web API?](./doc/zend-framework.md), if you are migrating from Zend Framework 3 to Laminas.

  ## Getting Support

  The official Laminas module for ReportingCloud Web API is supported by Text Control GmbH.
 To start a conversation with the PHP people in the ReportingCloud Support Department, please [create a ticket](https://support.textcontrol.com/new-ticket), selecting _ReportingCloud_ from the department selection list.